Damien Le Tallec

+Damien Le Tallec (born 19 April 1990) is a French professional football official and a former centre-back.
+He works as an advisor with the Russian club Zenit St. Petersburg.

+A former France youth international, Le Tallec appeared with the under-17s, under-18s, and under-19s across his career.
+Although initially fielded as a second striker and occasionally on the wings, in his later career, he has primarily played as a defensive midfielder and centre-back.

 Club career

 Early career

 Le Tallec was born in Poissy.
-Like his older brother, Damien began his career at Le Havre joining the club at only five years of age.
+He began his career at Le Havre joining the club at only five years of age.
 He spent a full decade at the club and began drawing interests from several clubs in Ligue 1.
-He eventually joined Stade Rennais F.C., who were known for the promising youth academy.
+He eventually joined Stade Rennais.

 Rennes

 Le Tallec quickly established himself at the club joining fellow prospects Yann M'Vila, Yohann Lasimant, Abdoul Camara, and Yacine Brahimi as the club's most promising players.
 The foursome were particularly instrumental in the club's successes on the youth level, helping their age groups win the 2006 edition of the under-16 Tournoi Carisport, as well as capturing the under-18 championship for the 2006–07 season, and also winning the Coupe Gambardella in 2008, scoring an impressive eight goals in seven matches.
 In the Coupe Gambardella final against Bordeaux, he scored the final goal in the team's convincing 3–0 victory.
 Following the 2006–07 season, on 11 August, Le Tallec, alongside teammates M'Vila and Camara, signed his first professional contract, agreeing to a three-year deal.
 He spent the entire season in the reserves, before being officially promoted to the senior squad and assigned the number 22 shirt for the 2008–09 season.

 Though on the first-team, Le Tallec began the season with the club's Championnat de France amateur team.
 He appeared in 22 matches, scoring four goals, helping the side finish 1st among professional clubs in their group, thus qualifying for the playoffs, where they lost to Lyon in the semi-finals.